-Faculty Member, School of Journalism
+Director, School of Journalism; Faculty Member, School of Journalism

 Professor Toughill is a past director of Canadian Journalists for Free Expression and a current director of the Gordon Sinclair Foundation.
 She has taught in Russia and Rwanda.
 She is a frequent judge of national journalism awards, including the Canadian Association of Journalism Awards and the National Magazine Awards.

 Kelly has published more than 3,000 newspaper and magazine articles in her career.
 Her journalism has been cited as a primary source in more than four dozen scholarly articles and books.

-Kelly is interested in the evolution of the journalism industry and how new business models shape editorial content.
+Professor Toughill is interested in the evolution of the journalism industry and how new business models shape editorial content.
 She also specializes in numeracy for journalists, and regularly offers professional development workshops on the topic across Canada.